xliel/discord-fivem-api/README.md

 api.on('resourceRemove', (resource) => console.log(`Resource removed: ${resource}`));
 ```

+### Event Details

-The `ready` event is emitted when the API is initialized.
+- `ready`: Emitted when the API is initialized.

-The `readyPlayers` event is emitted when the player data is ready.
+- `readyPlayers`: Emitted when player data is available.

-The `readyResources` event is emitted when the resource data is ready.
+- `readyResources`: Emitted when resource data is available.

-The `playerJoin` event is emitted when a player joins the server.
+- `playerJoin`: Emitted when a player joins the server.

-The `playerLeave` event is emitted when a player leaves the server.
+- `playerLeave`: Emitted when a player leaves the server.

-The `resourceAdd` event is emitted when a resource is added to the server.
+- `resourceAdd`: Emitted when a new resource is added to the server.

-The `resourceRemove` event is emitted when a resource is removed from the server.
+- `resourceRemove`: Emitted when a resource is removed from the server.

 ## License